paraspell/xcm-router/README.md

 ```

 ## Importing package
-After installing the XCM-Router package there are two ways of importing it:
+After installing the XCM-Router package, there are two ways of importing it:

 ### Option 1: Builder pattern

 This way allows you to enhance builder patterns and construct your calls in a simple way.